Fagradalsfjall – The spectacular Iceland volcano

 The crater of Fagradalsfjall now sits like a crown on the shield that surrounds it, formed by its many lava flows.
 And Eldfell on Vestmannaeyjar is no longer Iceland’s youngest volcano.

-Have you been to the Fagradalsfjall eruption?
-Or the new Meradalir volcano?
-Let me know your experiences or questions in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+@ Have you been to the Fagradalsfjall eruption?
+Or the new Meradalir and Litli-Hrútur volcanoes?
+Let me know your experiences in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions are also helpful for other readers and travellers.
+Thank you for sharing.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.